anmol77/Grand-challenges-of-computing/efficient_net_v2/LIMUC-dataset/README.md

 ## Efficient Net V2 with LIMUC-dataset
 This model is a family of Convolutional neural networks designed for image classification.
-The model is trained with two distinct dataset: *LIMUC-dataset* and *Kvasir-dataset*.
+The model is trained with LIMUC-dataset to classify severity scores for ulcerative colitis using different images.

 #### LIMUC-dataset/first-implementation
 **Description**: